sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 If you require high performance, follow these guidelines to pick the right pattern:

-1. **Evaluate replacing `protojson` on hot paths**: If your service spends meaningful CPU time encoding or decoding ProtoJSON, `protojsonx` is worth benchmarking against your own schemas.
-It offers a drop-in replacement with significant speedups, plus further optimized modes if you can manage input-buffer lifetimes safely.
+1. **Evaluate replacing `protojson` on hot paths**: If your service spends meaningful CPU time encoding or decoding ProtoJSON, `protojsonx` is worth benchmarking against your own schemas. **Stick to the Default Mode first**: it provides the vast majority of the speedups with zero API changes or safety risks.
+Because Optimized Mode (Zero-Copy + BumpAllocator) can degrade performance on smaller/dynamic payloads and carries memory-pinning safety risks, I may deprecate and remove it entirely in future releases.
 2. **Expose static contracts**: Avoid dynamic fields like `google.protobuf.Value` on hot paths.
 Even with the fastest JSON serializers, dynamic value trees impose a heavy allocation and pointer-chasing penalty.
 3. **If you must support dynamic payloads on hot paths**: Use **Opaque JSON Packaging** rather than `Value`.
 For example, a `bytes raw_json = 1;` or `string raw_json = 1;` field preserves the dynamic payload and lets you bypass parser loops entirely on intermediate nodes, without forcing every service to materialize it as a `structpb.Value` tree.
 4. **Prefer static schemas on hot paths**: `protojsonx` helps most when the schema is static.
 The more your data model becomes "JSON inside Protobuf," the less a schema-aware serializer can help.